Best CarX Drift Racing Online Settings for Thrustmaster TX / T300

 CarX Drift Racing Online is a game solely focused on drifting cars.
 Drifting is not my main interest and I'm not very good at it, so take everything on this page with a grain of salt if you already know what you're doing.
 On the other hand, if you're just starting out and having a terrible time controlling the cars like I was, then hopefully this information will be a good starting point for improvement.

 Even though the Thrustmaster TX and T300 are very good mid-range wheels, I don't think they are quite powerful enough to drift easily at their maximum steering angles.
-The solution is to lower the steering angle to point where it is spinning fast enough.
+The solution is to lower the steering angle to a point where it can spin fast enough.
 The wheel is going to be a little more sensitive, but it's the only way to get the wheel to turn fast enough for the large corrections necessary when drifting.

-As for force feedback, you can only control the strength, so there is very little customization possible.
-It is a physics based system, so it does give you real information about the car.
+With version 2.15, the force feedback has greatly improved, with many more options to customize it.
+As before, it is a physics based system, so it gives you real information about the car.
 You will notice that as you change the car's setup, the forces you feel will change as well.

 In this guide, we will first look at the settings you need to set in the Thrustmaster Control Panel, if playing on a PC.
 Then we will look at the in-game settings needed to make drifting easier and to improve the force feedback.